Are Blockchain Companies Creating Actual Value for Investors?

 By June 11, 2018– Published in on

 Blockchain development is attracting some serious capital.
-So far this year Initial Coin Offerings (ICOs) have raised more than $9 billion US Dollars.
+So far this year Initial Coin Offerings (ICOs) has raised more than $9 billion US Dollars.
 Nearly half of that figure was raised by EOS, a new Blockchain that is being designed to compete with Bitcoin and Ethereum.

-The amount of money that EOS was able to attract has surprised some, because unlike many IPO's that raised far less cash, EOS has no product.
+The amount of money that EOS was able to attract has surprised some because unlike many IPO's that raised far less cash, EOS has no product.
 You read that right, EOS gathered a touch more than $4 billion USD, with no product whatsoever.

 Part of what makes EOS so attractive to Blockchain investors is the people who are behind it, and their past successes.
-For most people Brendan Blumer and Dan Larimer aren't on their radar.
+For most people, Brendan Blumer and Dan Larimer aren't on their radar.
 But within the crypto space, these guys are all-stars.
 Dan Larimer founded Bitshares and Steemit, while Brendan Blumer has a history of creating value in new tech markets.

 Whatever their secret is, Block.one, the company that is behind EOS, has been able to attract funding on terms that many in the existing financial world have a hard time accepting.